filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 At a high-level, leader election works as follows:

 - A miner draws an appropriate random seed for this epoch
-- They generate an `ElectionProof` from this seed by using a VRF to generate a signature over the seed at a given epoch, as defined in {{<sref randomness>}}.
+- They generate an `ElectionProof` from this seed by using a VRF to generate a signature over the seed at a given epoch, as defined in [Randomness](randomness).
 The `ElectionProof` is the VRF Proof.
-  - If the `ElectionProof`'s normalized digest value (i.e. the VRF Digest) is below a miner-specific `ElectionTarget` determined by the miner's power in SPC, it is valid: the miner can craft a block (see {{<sref block_producer>}}).
+  - If the `ElectionProof`'s normalized digest value (i.e. the VRF Digest) is below a miner-specific `ElectionTarget` determined by the miner's power in SPC, it is valid: the miner can craft a block (see [Block Producer](block_producer)).
     - The `ElectionProof` Digest must be normalized according to both the `ExpectedLeadersPerEpoch` in EC (a network parameter) and the maximum value of the digest (based on the hash used to produce it).
     - The `ElectionTarget` is set as the proportion of the miner's `TotalQualityAdjPower` over the total network quality-adjusted power.
 Accordingly leader election in EC is proportional to miner power.
   - Otherwise, the miner tries again in the next epoch.